Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Convergence Rates of Low-Rank Approximations with Support Points

 \subsection{Estimated covariance function}

 Usually, the covariance $c$ is unknown and is replaced by an estimated one, i.e., $\hat c$.
 This section examines the influence of the estimated covariance $\hat c$ on the convergence rate of the original process and the conditions on rep-points for the predictive process such that its convergence can achieve the same rate.
 Similar to the studies by \citet{krigbound2} and \citet{krigbound3}, we demonstrate the undersmoothed and oversmoothed cases, where $\hat \gamma$ is smaller and larger than $\gamma$, respectively.
+Notation $a_n\preceq b_n$ for two positive sequences $a_n$ and $b_n$ indicates that there is a $B>0$ such that $a_n\le Bb_n$.